HackYourFuture/mentors/README.md

 ## What we expect from you
 ![values](assets/posters.jpg)

-For an overview and explanation of our core values, check out [this](https://github.com/HackYourFuture/values) RePo.
+For an overview and explanation of our core values, check out [this](https://github.com/HackYourFuture/values) repo.

 For you, the mentors, it's important to know that you're a role-model for our students.
 They can learn by example to:
-* stick to deadlines
+* Stick to deadlines
 * Communicate professionally and on time
-* Be pro-active
+* Be proactive

 ## Conclusion
 We hope that by reading this you have a better idea of what it means to volunteer at HackYourFuture.
 If you have any questions, you can always send us an email at tjebbe@hackyourfuture.net or (once you have been added to our Slack channels) send us a Slack message.